ymolists/website/gitpod/docs/ides-and-editors/pycharm.md

 ### Install on {title} backend

-**{title} backend** running in a _remote Gitpod workspace_.
-Plugins contribute functionality which require access to remote filesystem and tools, e.g. contributing support of languages and frameworks.
-A plugin is installed only for [the current Gitpod workspace by default](#install-for-your-current-workspace), but can be [preconfigured for all users of a repository](#preconfigure-for-repository).
-It is not yet possible to install them for all workspaces of your user.
+The JetBrains {title} backend runs within the remote Gitpod workspace.
+Backend plugins contribute functionality requiring access to IDE experiences such as the remote filesystem (e.g. contributing support of languages and frameworks).

+When installed, **a backend plugin only applies to the currently running Gitpod workspace** and is not associated with a user.
+However, a plugin can be [preconfigured for all users of a repository](#preconfigure-for-repository) so that the plugin is enabled with every workspace start.

+It is not currently possible to install a backend plugin that applies to all workspaces of a Gitpod user or team.

 #### Install for your current workspace